 The country of Saint Vincent and the Grenadines, also known as ‘Hairoun (a)’ and also 'Yurumein', is located to the south of the Caribbean Sea and has a population of 110.000 people.
-SVG is a small island nation but its history is quite remarkable and its landscapes are breathtaking.
+SVG is a small island nation with the main island called St. Vincent and 31 smaller island and cays called The Grenadines.
+The history is remarkable and its landscapes are breathtaking.

 The country has had a long history of resistance against European imperial powers.
 The people of St. Vincent, the Caribs, managed to protect their homeland from the French and British settlement for 200 years.
 They were so vigilant that this territory became the last of the major Caribbean islands to be colonized.
 During this struggle, African slaves escaping from shipwrecks or the surrounding islands were welcomed to settle on the islands.
 They mixed with the Caribs and are now known as the Black Caribs or the Garifuna people.